How Patents Help Protect Pharmaceutical Innovation

 India is the biggest contributor to generic drugs worldwide.
 The Indian pharmaceutical industry meets more than 50 per cent of the global demand for various vaccines, 40 percent of generic demand in the US and 25 per cent of all medicines in the UK.

-Currently, over 80 percent of anti-retroviral drugs used worldwide to fight AIDS (Acquired Immune Deficiency Syndrome) are supplied by Indian pharmaceutical companies.
-The industry was valued at almost USD 33 billion in 2017.
+Currently, Indian pharmaceutical companies supply over 80 percent of anti-retroviral drugs to fight AIDS (Acquired Immune Deficiency Syndrome) worldwide .
+The industry had a value of almost USD 33 billion in 2017.
 India’s pharmaceutical exports amounted to USD 17.27 billion in FY ‘18, reaching USD 19.14 billion in FY ‘19.
 Pharmaceutical exports include wholesale medicines, intermediates, pharmaceutical formulations, biologics, herbal and surgical products.
 Even at current rates of 7%-8% CAGR, the industry’s annual revenues can grow to about USD 80 to 90 billion by 2030.
 However, it could also set bold aspirations of eleven to twelve percent CAGR and grow to annual revenues of about USD 65 billion by 2024 and about USD 120 to USD 130 billion by 2030.

 Indian companies received 304 abbreviated New Drug Applications (ANDA) approvals from the US Food and Drug Administration (USFDA) in 2017.
 The nation accounts for about 30 per cent (by quantity) and about 10 per cent (value) of the USD 70-80 billion generic market.
 India’s biotechnology sector – comprising biopharmaceuticals, bio-services, bio-agriculture, bio-industry and bio-informatics, is anticipated to develop at an average annual growth pace of around 30% and to reach nearly USD 100 billion by 2030.